adamscott/godot-website/collections/_release_4_5/entry-platforms-apple-export-to-visionos.md

 text: |
   You can now export for Apple’s XR platform, visionOS, making Godot projects compatible with the Apple Vision Pro.

   Godot 4.5 marks the first step of visionOS’ native integration.
-For this, we would like to thank Apple's visionOS engineering team for their support of the Godot Engine.
+For this, we would like to thank Apple's visionOS engineering team for their contributions adding support for their operating system to the Godot Engine.

   This is kinda a big deal: this is the first new platform supported natively by Godot since the project was open-sourced!